osmandapp/docs/content/osmand/plugins/ski-maps.md

 The [Piste Maps](https://wiki.openstreetmap.org/wiki/Piste_Maps) of [OpenStreetMap](https://www.openstreetmap.org/#map=16/51.5110/0.0550) is the source of data for OsmAnd Ski Map.
 Combined with the default vector maps, the Ski Map of OsmAnd preserves its accuracy and benefits from a variety of contributors, like: ski resorts, lift operators, instructors, eager mountaineers, winter sports enthusiasts, etc.

 OsmAnd Ski Map is delivered as part of the default vector maps, and does not require any extra downloading.
 However, it is disabled by default.
-The plugin allows you quickly and easily to enable OsmAnd Ski Map and use it.
+The plugin allows you quickly to enable OsmAnd Ski Map and start to use it.
 OsmAnd Ski Map is one of the [Map Styles](/osmand/map/vector-maps) that provide extra capabilities by highlighting some objects, while making other less viable.

 With the profiles configured individually, it is possible to prepare a Skiing profile specifically for skiing.
 It will highlight an assorted amount of winter and ski related information on the map.
-Below are two profiles: the left-hand one is for skiing, the other one is for driving, where the profile for skiing highlight pistes, aerial ways, winter colors, etc.
+Below are two profiles: the left-hand one is for skiing, the other one is for driving.
+And the profile for skiing highlights pistes, aerial ways, winter colors, etc. - the map objects useful when navigating through the ski area.

 {% data reusables.general.android-ios-switcher %}